huaweicloud/terraform-provider-hcs/docs/resources/gaussdb_opengauss_instance.md

   Changing this parameter will create a new resource.

 * `size` - (Required, Int) Specifies the volume size (in gigabytes).
 The valid value is range form `40` to `4,000`.
+  - **ECS deployment scheme**: The value ranges from (Number of shards x 40 GB) to (Number of shards x 24 TB).
+The size must be an integer multiple of (Number of shards x 40).
+The upper limit of disk usage varies according to the CPU size.
+  - **BMS Deployment Scheme**: This parameter is automatically calculated based on the selected flavor and cannot be specified.
+Even if this parameter is set, it does not take effect.

 <a name="opengauss_datastore"></a>
 The `datastore` block supports: